eosnetworkfoundation/docs/native/07_node-operation/30_node-setups/10_api-node.md

 > ℹ️ **Chain API endpoints**
 HTTP clients send requests through one of the `chain_api_plugin` endpoints.
 A push request will typically use the `send_transaction` endpoint or similar to write blockchain data or change the blockchain state.
 A common pull request will use the `get_table_rows` endpoint or similar to read blockchain data.

+## Why would you use an API node?

+As a developer, you can deploy your own API node to connect to an EOS blockchain and bring the following functionality to your smart contracts and dApps:

+- **Data Access**: API nodes allow users to query the blockchain's state and some of its history, accessing information such as account balances, transaction details, smart contract data, and other blockchain-related data.

+- **Transaction Broadcasting**: When users or dApps want to execute a transaction on the EOS blockchain, they submit the transaction to an API node.
+The node then broadcasts the transaction to the network, ensuring that it reaches all the necessary block producers for inclusion in the blockchain.

+> ℹ️ **Public and Private Nodes**
+API nodes can be public or private.
+Public nodes are open to the public and can be used by anyone, while private nodes are typically operated by developers, applications, or organizations to manage their interactions with the blockchain privately.

+- **API Endpoints**: API nodes expose various endpoints that allow clients to interact with the blockchain.
+These endpoints are typically HTTP/HTTPS-based and follow the EOSIO API specifications, making it easier for developers to integrate EOS into their applications.

+- **Load Balancing**: Due to the potential high demand for clients accessing the blockchain, many node operators use a cluster of API nodes for load balancing.
+This ensures that the network can handle a large number of requests without becoming overwhelmed.